carlalbc/BIO634_2019/Day1_DataQC_and_mapping.md

 Usage: fastqc seqfile1 seqfile2 .. seqfileN
 ```

-- Now let’s assess the quality of our fastq files containing paired-end sequencing reads by running FastQC:
+#### 1) Assess the quality of the FASTQC files containing PE sequencing reads by running FastQC:

 - We can do this either by using the graphical user interface of the program (GUI) or through the command-line (recommended).